Flocks of Dunlin in rice fields in Colusa, California © Drew KellyFarmlands Program

 INELIGIBLE APPLICANTS

-• Fields located close to population centers or within vector hot spots, depending on local conditions or concerns.
+- Fields located close to population centers or within mosquito hot spots, depending on local conditions or concerns.
 Areas indicated in (but not limited to) this map will be more carefully assessed during selection.
-Please reach out to the BirdReturns program manager prior to bidding if all or a portion of your field is located within these areas.
+Please reach out to the BirdReturns program manager (jbarfield@tnc.org) prior to applying if all or a portion of your field is located within these areas.

 Enrollment Period

-Any continuous five-week period between July 14-September 30, 2025.
-All enrollments will begin on a Monday
+Any continuous five-week period between August 3-September 30, 2026.
+All enrollments will begin on a Monday.

 Practice Specifications